 We are proud of the experience that our talented veterinarians bring to our team.
-Our practice owner, Dr. Alec Martin, has been leading the veterinary team since our Westmount clinic opened in 2008.
-Since then, we have added several new members, including our most recent DVM addition in October of 2019.
-All of our doctors practice at both our North London and Westmount locations.
+Dr. Alec Martin has been leading the veterinary team since our Westmount clinic opened in 2008.
+Since then, we have added many new members, including the addition of our fifth DVM to our growing team in July of 2020.

 Our Veterinary Technicians

 Veterinary technicians use their medical knowledge and clinical expertise to provide a very wide range of nursing care to their patients under the advice of a veterinarian.
 In Ontario, those who complete their studies at an accredited college, pass a licensing exam and do ongoing annual certifications are considered to be Registered Veterinary Technicians (or RVTs).

 Our team couldn’t operate without the efforts of our five full-time and several part-time technicians.
 Their list of duties would be almost too long to list – from phlebotomist to anesthetists, from X-ray technologist to dental hygienist, and beyond.
 They are extensively trained in diagnostic laboratory testing, nutrition management, disease prevention, surgical assistance, as well as routine, intensive, and emergency care of animals.